-Sinclair's Dental Health Sciences Department offers programs in Dental Hygiene, Expanded Functions for Dental Auxiliaries and starting in the spring of 2016 a Dental Assisting Program.
+Sinclair's Dental Health Sciences Department offers programs in Dental Hygiene, Expanded Functions for Dental Auxiliaries and a Dental Assisting Program.
 Additionally, we offer several Continuing Education courses throughout the year.
 We hope the information you find here on our website is informative and useful.

 To provide a dynamic learning environment that facilitates diverse educational opportunities reflective of current theory and practice in the preparation of entry-level dental hygienists.
 Learning experiences are designed to engage students in the acquisition of knowledge and skills, and in a development process that includes assuming responsibility for professional judgment and ethical conduct in the provision of patient centered care.
 To provide opportunities to further student skills in the areas of expanded functions for the dental auxiliary and with the basics of dental assisting.

 The goal as dental hygiene educators is to provide students with a foundation of knowledge and skills through the facilitation of quality learning experiences.
 The Dental Hygiene Program at Sinclair Community College prepares students who are able to assess, diagnose, plan, implement, evaluate and document contemporary dental hygiene care.
 Additionally, the program strives to motivate students to become community-minded citizens and life-long learners.
 The goal in Expanded Functions for Dental Auxiliary is to promote growth in the skills of the dental assistant.
 In our Dental Assisting program we are working to provide students with the basic skills of dental assisting.